Examining digital devices at the Canadian border

 - smartwatches

-Why we examine digital devices
+Why we examine personal digital devices

-- admissibility or admissibility of your goods
+- admissibility or admissibility of your imported goods that may be controlled, regulated or prohibited

 - identity